At least a 2:1 degree in a relevant discipline such as speech and language therapy/ pathology, linguistics, education or psychology.

 The MMedSci Clinical Communications requires a UK criminal records disclosure from the UK Disclosure and Barring Service (DBS).
 This is not a requirement for any other course unless you want to take part in clinical observations.
 If you are unsure whether you need one, please contact us for advice.

-Research Methods A; Research Methods B or an optional module if not continuing to the MSc; Two optional modules.
+- Research Methods B or an optional module if not continuing to the MSc

 Examples of optional modules